Friday, June 02, 2017

 So we are told computer games are bad for you!

 All this farming doesn't really matter as Jamie wants to be an Architect.
 Possibly inspired by Minecraft, another 3D simulator.
-Actually, if I remember right he wants to be a successful architect designing big buildings, and then when he is "rich" buys a farm and just does all the "cool tractor type jobs".
+Actually, if I remember right he wants to be a successful architect designing big buildings, and then when he is "rich" buys a farm and just does all the "cool tractor-type jobs".

 So are these games a kind of training?
 A way of self-teaching.
 They seem to go hand in hand with YouTube too, where you watch a clip on how to do something on your farm and then recreate it.

 Kids using iPads is also supposed to be bad for them.
 Mine both have iPads.
 Both with Military spec Griffin Defender covers.
 These are supposed to be tuff.
 Despite this, I have changed the screen on Jamie's three times.
 Not an easy job.
 Getting the glass off without destroying the wifi antenna is almost impossible.
-And those tiny screws I can nearly see them let along pick them up.
+And those tiny screws I can nearly see them let alone pick them up.
 Thankfully parts are cheap on eBay.
 There are also many YouTube videos on how to change the screen.

 Jamie and Thomas are a dab hand at using the iPad it's almost second nature to them, in fact, it is.
 They don't remember a time before them.
 They learn so much from the apps.
-They can be driving trains, identifying animals. playing with numbers, spelling, farming (more farming), being a doctor or dentist, there is even one app where you give Santa a shave.
+They can be driving trains, or identifying animals. playing with numbers, spelling, farming (more farming), being a doctor or dentist, there is even one app where you give Santa a shave.

-As an aside, they are learning to install their own apps (free ones) and configure them, manage their memory space, and understand the need to recharge charge the battery.
+As an aside, they are learning to install their own apps (free ones) and configure them, manage their memory space, and understand the need to recharge the battery.

 I did try to introduce Thomas to the flight simulator on the Mac.
 A step too far!
 It didn't go well.
 He likes pressing buttons.
 Perhaps he won't be a pilot.

-So yea I might not encourage eating bogies but I will let my kids embrace technology.
+So yeah I might not encourage eating bogies but I will let my kids embrace technology.
 If they are learning something it can only be good for them and set them up with valuable life skills.

 Thanks for reading 👍😀